Victarry/PyTorch-Memory-Profiler/README.md

 *   **Estimation Accuracy:** The accuracy depends on PyTorch correctly reporting storage sizes for fake tensors and the dispatcher accurately reflecting real-world operations.
 Complex custom CUDA kernels might not be perfectly captured.
 *   **Operator Coverage:** While common operations are handled, highly specialized or new PyTorch operations might require specific handling or patching via plugins if they interact poorly with `FakeTensorMode` or `TorchDispatchMode`.
 *   **External Library Patching:** Relies on patching specific functions in external libraries.
 Updates to these libraries might break compatibility if function signatures or internal logic change significantly.
 The plugins attempt to handle missing libraries gracefully.
-*   **Data-Dependent Operations:** Operations whose output shape or memory usage depends heavily on input *values* (not just shapes) can be challenging to estimate accurately with fake tensors (e.g., indexing with boolean masks).
+*   **Data-Dependent Operations:** Operations whose output shape or memory usage depends heavily on input *values* (not just shapes) is not supported with fake tensors (e.g., indexing with boolean masks).

 ## Contributing